 “Deep practice is built on a paradox: struggling in certain targeted ways—operating at the edges of your ability, where you make mistakes—makes you smarter.
 Or to put it a slightly different way, experiences where you’re forced to slow down, make errors, and correct them—as you would if you were walking up an ice-covered hill, slipping and stumbling as you go—end up making you swift and graceful without your realizing it.”

 TED has a great video on the need for deliberate practice:

-A mini lesson is a short lesson with a narrow focus that provides instruction in a skill or concept that is situatued into the larger unit of study.
-A mini lesson typically last between 10-20 minutes and can be used to teach particular skills, extend previous learning, create interest in a topic and generate questions, or introduce strategies.
+A mini-lesson is a short lesson with a narrow focus that provides instruction in a skill or concept that is situated into the larger unit of study.
+A mini-lesson typically lasts between 10-20 minutes and can be used to teach particular skills, extend previous learning, create interest in a topic and generate questions, or introduce strategies.